lilGym: Natural Language Visual Reasoning with Reinforcement Learning: Experiments

 \subsection{Results and Analysis}

-\autoref{tab:results} shows task-completion accuracies for all CMDPs, and \autoref{fig:efficiency} shows reward statistics. \autoref{fig:training_curves_with_nlvr_reward} plots training curves for \envscatter.\footnote{We plot the training curves without regard to the patience stopping criteria we use for model selection.
-This better reflects long term trends.} \autoref{fig:res_flipit} breaks down development set accuracies for \taskflipit CMDPs by the target boolean, and \autoref{fig:analysis_quant} shows development rollout statistics for \ppo.\footnote{\aautoref{sec:app:results} provides further analysis, including error analysis, performance breakdown by semantic phenomena, and rollout statistics for \ppowsf.} We sample 50 development examples for each CMDP, and annotate them with expert\footnote{The expert is an author of this paper.} trajectories to estimate the expert reward and rollout statistics.
+\autoref{tab:results} shows task-completion accuracies for all CMDPs, and \autoref{fig:efficiency} shows reward statistics.
+We observe only minor differences between \cnnbase and \cnnbaseten, so conduct the bulk of our analysis on \cnnbase and \vilt. \autoref{fig:training_curves_with_nlvr_reward} plots training curves for \taskscratch.\footnote{We plot the training curves with no regard to the patience stopping criteria we use for model selection.
+This better reflects long term trends. } \autoref{fig:res_flipit} breaks down development set accuracies for \taskflipit CMDPs by the target boolean, and \autoref{fig:analysis_quant} shows development rollout statistics for \ppo.\footnote{\aautoref{sec:app:results} provides further analysis, including error analysis, performance breakdown by semantic phenomena, and rollout statistics for \ppowsf.} We sample 50 development examples for each CMDP, and annotate them with expert\footnote{The expert is an author of this paper.} trajectories to estimate the expert reward and rollout statistics.
 All expert rollouts are successful.

-Overall, we observe stronger task-completion performance (\autoref{tab:results}) on \envtower CMDPs compared to \envscatter, especially with \vilt, which shows stronger performance than \cnnbase in most cases.
-The training curves (\autoref{fig:training_curves_with_nlvr_reward}) and development rewards show similar trends (\autoref{fig:efficiency}).
+Overall, we observe stronger task-completion performance (\autoref{tab:results}) on \envtower CMDPs compared to \envscatter, especially with \vilt, which shows stronger performance than \cnnbase and \cnnbaseten in most cases.
+The development rewards (\autoref{fig:efficiency}) and training curves (\autoref{fig:training_curves_with_nlvr_reward}) show similar trends .
 The training curve comparison to the alternative reward that uses \nlvr images instead of our program annotations shows no effective learning.
 This illustrates the importance of exact reward computation, such as possible with our program annotations.
 The comparison to the estimate of expert rewards shows there remains significant room for improvement across the board.
 Even when the learned policies are able to complete the task, they are doing it inefficiently, so much so that the mean rewards are often negative.
-The mean rewards of the random baseline policy illustrates the task is far from trivial.
-Both task accuracies and reward statistics indicate \tost is the easier of the CMPDs, and \scft is the hardest.
+The mean rewards of the random baseline policy illustrate the task is far from trivial.
+Both task accuracies and reward statistics indicate \tost is the easiest of the CMPDs, and \scft is the hardest.